vmware-archive/cf-redis-release/README.md

 # Cloud Foundry Redis Release

 This repository contains a BOSH release for a Cloud Foundry Redis service broker.
-It will support dedicated and shared-vm plans.
+It supports shared-vm plans.
+Dedicated-vm plans are being deprecated.

 > There is no active feature development for this repository.
 Please note that some features *might* change or get removed in future commits.